Skip to Content

 { "access_token": "<access_token>", "token_type": "Bearer", "expires_in": "86400", "scope": "service" }

-Note: This token will have access to all APIs that Grepr provides to its customers.
-If you need to restrict access to specific APIs, contact Grepr support to reduce the access scope of your token.
+• The access token has access to all APIs that Grepr provides to its customers.
+If you need to reduce the access scope of a token to restrict access to specific APIs, contact Grepr support.

 Use the access token with the Grepr API